 User experience plays a large role in organic rankings in the form of website bounce rates.
-If your website is filled with typos and grammar errors, folks aren’t going to stick around, and your organic rankings are going to suffer.
-Similarly, if your social media posts are misspelled, noticeably grammatically incorrect, or written in “text speak,” you’re not representing your brand well there, either, and you’re likely driving those seeing your posts to your competitors.
+If your website is filled with typos and grammar errors, folks aren’t going to stick around.
+In turn, your organic rankings are going to suffer.
+Similarly, if your social media posts are misspelled, noticeably grammatically incorrect, or written in “text speak,” you’re not representing your brand well there, either.
+And as a result, you’re likely driving those seeing your posts to your competitors.

 - Prompt responses are necessary.

 It’s widely known that on many social media outlets, particularly Facebook and Instagram, if you do not respond to direct messages and/or comments promptly, the outlet will label your account as unresponsive.
-This signals the algorithms to lessen your organic reach, and it will be even harder than it already is to get your posts seen.
+This signals the algorithms to lessen your organic reach.
+It will be even harder than it already is to get your posts seen.
 (Some rumors have “promptly” defined as an hour or less, FYI.)
 Pay attention to your engagements and react appropriately.

 - Keep your NAP consistent.